janong24/technical-evaluation-backend/README.md

 - Upload and download files
 - Files must be kept in-memory
-  - We've selected valkey for this
+  - We've selected valkey for the in-memory storage backend.
-  - There is a test implementation of the "storage backend" that
+  - There is a test implementation of the "storage backend" that you will work with in in this challenge
+- Data integrity is important.
+SHA-1 checksums should be used to ensure that files are

 ## Developing